Knowing how to choose a healthy cooking oil can be confusing.

 3. Saturated fats such as coconut oil and butter are the most heat-resistant fats, which makes them safe oils for cooking.

-Use a good quality refined coconut oil for high temperature cooking or deep frying.
+Use a good quality organic refined coconut oil for high temperature cooking or deep frying.
 It’s more heat-stable than unrefined or virgin coconut oil.

 I designed this fat chart to help you better understand how much saturated, monounsaturated and polyunsaturated fat each cooking oil contains.
 It makes it easier to get the whole overview and choose a healthy cooking oil.